hickory-dns/hickory-dns/README.md

 ## Running

-Warning: Trust-DNS is still under development, running in production is not recommended.
+Warning: Hickory DNS is still under development, running in production is not recommended.
 The server is currently only single-threaded, it is non-blocking so this should allow it to work with most internal loads.